cmsrs/cmsrs3/README.md

     password: cmsrs123

-    Add menu
+* add menu

-    Add pages
+* add pages

-    Upload images
+* upload images

-* go to the website /
-  and see the front page
+* go to the main page and see the front page